 Black Hammer returns in 2026: Lemire and surprise artist for tenth anniversary

-Jeff Lemire has confirmed the return of Black Hammer for 2026, coinciding with the tenth anniversary of the series.
-The new comic will be written by him and will feature art from a cartoonist he admires, although he has not revealed their name.
+Jeff Lemire has confirmed the return of Black Hammer for 2026, coinciding with the series' tenth anniversary.
+The new comic will be written by him and will feature art from an artist he admires, although he has not revealed their name.
 The news comes after several spin-offs and a hiatus that left fans wondering about the fate of the heroes of Spiral City.

 Image description: Close-up of an open comic book with the Black Hammer logo and the year 2026, surrounded by pencils, ink, and an hourglass.
-In the background, blurry silhouettes of Spiral City heroes.
+In the background, blurred silhouettes of Spiral City heroes.

 Lemire returns to writing with a technical focus on narrative 🎨